wderezin/aws-ec2-cli-tools/README.md

 # aws-ec2-cli-tools

-A collection of cli tools for EC2
+A collection of bash cli tools for EC2